-Astro Bot Rescue Mission remains one of the best RV’s on Playstation 4.
+Astro Bot Rescue Mission remains one of the best RVs on Playstation 4.
 A simple yet effective platform works perfectly with the controller and helmet to create an incredibly exciting experience.
-He also brought another unlikely Sony mascot, in the form of a cute robot called Astro.
+He also brought another unlikely Sony mascot in the form of an acute robot called Astro.

 The Japanese EIS studio returns to a much smaller VR experience with a 2-5 hour platform in the Astro game room.
 This studio has always been smart enough to innovate while demonstrating the best technology Sony has to offer, and here you are at the wheel of this charming freebie with the Playstation 5.

-In a sense, this is more of a technical demonstration than a truly complete game, despite a few familiar moves that resurface in this sequel.
-Of course you have jumps and slides, as well as the same boxes and equipment used in the healing mission.
+This is more of a technical demonstration than a truly complete game, despite a few familiar moves that resurface in this sequel.
+Of course, you have jumps and slides and the same boxes and equipment used in the healing mission.
 This time, however, Playroom takes advantage of the new features of the PS5 DualSense controller to promote and improve on what was previously.

-What can be very simple – advertising for the Playstation – evaporates quickly and turns into a 26 year party that returns to what was in the reassuring history of Sony.
-At the same time, it offers a noticeably inspiring and reassuring glimpse into the future of this new generation of games.
+What can be very simple – advertising for the Playstation – evaporates quickly and turns into a 26-year party that returns to what was in the reassuring history of Sony.
+But, at the same time, it offers a noticeably inspiring and reassuring glimpse into the future of this new generation of games.

 The Astro Game Room is a very simple but very enjoyable platform game, with a maximum working time of 3 to 5 hours.
-The platform is divided into four different zones, eloquently marked by the four colours of the Dualshock buttons: red, blue, green and pink.
+The platform is divided into four different zones, eloquently marked by the four colors of the Dualshock buttons: red, blue, green, and pink.

-Each of these areas is then divided into four sub-divisions, combining a simple platform (usually in parts one and three) with global activities using additional control functions.
+Each area is then divided into four sub-divisions, combining a simple platform (usually in parts one and three) with global activities using additional control functions.

-In one world, use the Touchpad to click on a rolling ball as you negotiate obstacles and collect coins.
+Use the Touchpad to click on a rolling ball as you negotiate obstacles and collect coins in one world.
 Another time use the L2 and R2 triggers to control the height of the costume of the Jumping Frog or to scratch the side of the mountain like a monkey.

 There isn’t much history to tell either, so we’re back to the old idea that this is a glorified technical demonstration.
-Talk about demos: At the end of the game, after the completion of the four main worlds, there is a beautiful integration, with a special boss battle that represents a huge bang from the past.
+But, talk about demos: At the end of the game, after completing the four main worlds, there is a beautiful integration, with a special boss battle that represents a huge bang from the past.

 In the meantime, I won’t say anything about spoilers.
 Suffice it to say that it is a great way to quickly see how far animation and graphics have gone in the early days of PS1.

-Astro’s aesthetic range is fantastic and the brightness of the colours is truly striking on all levels.
-But in all this, there’s a special fragrance for Playstation that flows in triangular colours and jumping fields with an on/off button.
+Astro’s aesthetic range is fantastic, and the colors’ brightness is truly striking on all levels.
+But in all this, there’s a special fragrance for Playstation that flows in triangular colors and jumping fields with an on/off button.